Kurento/kurento/source/tutorials/java/tutorial-rtp-receiver.rst

 Client-Side Logic
 =================

-We use a specific Kurento JavaScript library called **kurento-utils.js** to simplify the WebRTC interaction between browser and server application.
+We use a specific Kurento JavaScript library called **kurento-utils.js** to simplify the WebRTC interaction between browser and application server.
 This library depends on **adapter.js**, which is a JavaScript WebRTC utility maintained by Google that abstracts away browser differences.

 These libraries are linked in the *index.html* page, and are used in the *index.js* file.